Bahia Bakari: Early life and education

 Bakari was born on 15 August 1996 in the former French commune of Évry, Essonne, near Paris, France.
-She was the oldest of four children born to Kasim Bakari (born 1961) and his wife Aziza Aboudou, both of whom were from the Comorian city of Niumadzakh Bambao.
+She was the oldest of four children born to Kasim Bakari (born 1961) and his wife Aziza Aboudou, both of whom were from the Comorian village of Ngnoumadzaha Mvoubari.
 Kasim worked as a janitor while Aziza was a homemaker.
-Bakari had two younger brothers named Badru and Badavi, and a younger sister named Badyan.
+Bakari had two younger brothers named Badrou and Badawy, and a younger sister named Badian.
+She was raised in her family's Muslim faith.

-After the crash, Bakari studied at the Louise-Michel College.
+After the crash, Bakari studied at the Collège Louise-Michel in Paris.

 Flight history and crash

 Bakari and her mother, Aziza Aboudou, were traveling to the Comoros for a summer vacation.
 Like many of the passengers of Yemenia Flight 626, they began their voyage from Paris, France on Yemenia Flight 749, an Airbus A330-200, which made an intermediate stop in Marseille and then landed in Sana'a, Yemen.
 There the passengers boarded Flight 626, an Airbus A310-324, for the flight segment to Comoros, with a stop in Djibouti.
 As it descended for its approach, minutes away from its final destination of Prince Said Ibrahim International Airport, the jet plunged into the ocean 9 mi north of the coastline of Grande Comore island, breaking apart as it hit the water, at approx. 01:50 local time (22:50 UTC).
 Bakari was ejected from the plane as it crashed, and found herself floating alone outside amid debris.
-Investigators would later determine that the cause of the accident was pilot error due to the approach being unstabilized and the flight crew's inappropriate responses to the ground proximity warning system warnings and stall warnings.
+Investigators would later determine that the cause of the accident was pilot error due to the approach being unstabilized and the flight crew's inappropriate responses to the ground proximity and stall warning systems.